Extending Tax Cuts for the Wealthiest While Repealing Healthcare Law – A Morally Untenable Agenda

 Supply-side tax cut policy, with the benefit heavily weighted to wealthiest, has simply not lived up to its promise to pay for itself by stimulating the economy and job creation but has substantially driven up our national debt.

-The current proposal being discussed to let the tax cuts expire only for those with taxable income exceeding $1 million might be a compromise that the two sides can come together on.
-Whether Republican leadership accepts this proposal, however, should be watched closely as it would conflict with special interests who heavily supported their party in the recent mid-term elections.
-It has been reported that a small circle of extremely wealthy Wall Street hedge fund and private equity moguls contributed a substantial portion of Crossroads GPS’ money; donors who bitterly opposed tax increases on compensation that hedge funds pay their partners (ref).
+During these economically difficult times, the defense of extending the tax cuts to the wealthiest should be supported by specific evidence of benefit, and that has not been done.
+And Republican lawmakers have even opposed compromises, such as letting the tax cuts expire only for those individuals with taxable income exceeding $1 million.
+And this is where special interest monies become a concern as it had been reported that a small circle of extremely wealthy Wall Street hedge fund and private equity moguls contributed a substantial portion of Crossroads GPS’ money; donors who bitterly opposed tax increases on compensation that hedge funds pay their partners (ref).

 Discussion

-The pursuit of borrowing money to support tax cuts for the wealthiest while at the same time seeking to repeal law that prevents the unnecessary loss of thousands of American lives each year and reduces deficits presents a morally untenable position for both the Republican Party and our country.
+The pursuit of borrowing money to support tax cuts for the wealthiest while at the same time seeking to repeal law that prevents the unnecessary loss of tens of thousands of American lives each year and reduces deficits presents a morally untenable position for both the Republican Party and our country.
 The message this agenda sends is a reflection of our national conscience and values.
 It is a reflection of values that I believe no American should be proud.

 Our citizens are required by law to pay taxes to not only support our national agenda (including by far the largest military budget in the world – ref) but the government run benefits programs of our legislators as well (ref).
 Our vets put their lives on the line for this country.
 But if these contributing citizens and working age vets develop serious health problems and do not have the means or are denied coverage, the result can be bankruptcy or death, and indeed thousands are dying each year.
 No other Western industrialized democracy permits this to happen.